-According to Dr. Oolo-Austin, you have frozen shoulder syndrome or a form of frozen shoulder if:
+According to Dr Austin Oolo, you have frozen shoulder or a form of the frozen shoulder if you:

 - Your arm stops moving at any point and does not continue up any further.

-If any one of the assessment findings are positive, you should definitely get expert corrective treatment of your frozen shoulder!
+If any one of the above is true for you, you should definitely get expert corrective treatment of your frozen shoulder!